robotframework/PythonLibCore/README.rst

 Tools to ease creating larger test libraries for `Robot Framework`_ using Python.

-At the moment work-in-progress.
-Planned to be used with Selenium2Library.
+Code ought to be pretty much ready and it is already used by Selenium2Library.
+Better documentation and packaging still to do.

 Example
 -------